-Summer is the perfect time for easy viewing, and there’s plenty of comedic options available free to stream in full on the Chinese web – no torrents or VPNs required.
+Summer is the perfect time for easy viewing, and there’s plenty of comedic options available free to stream in full on the Chinese web.
 Even better, your viewing choices go far beyond mediocre American sitcoms.
 We've picked our favourite comedies that you can watch for free from Chinese video sites.
 All you need to do is click on the link, sit back and enjoy the show.

 Stephen Chow; Hong Kong 2004

 Stephen Chow’s stylishly directed 2004 kung fu parody might be the best Chinese comedy of all time.
 The Hong Kong comedian serves as director, co-writer and star of this action-comedy about a hustler who ends up in over his head after pretending to be a kung fu master.
 The film’s presented in its Mandarin version without English subtitles, but even if you don’t speak Chinese you can still appreciate the movie’s cartoonish verve, excellent staging and wonderfully executed slapstick sight gags.